-1. CEO is authorised to make approval on daily expenditure in accordance with the expenditure and staff employees hiring budgets as approved by the Board of Directors.
-Besides, CEO can handle the expenses under contractual obligations which are binding the company to government agencies and outsider individuals, or as required by law.

-2. CEO is authorized to purchase/hire outsiders to make a fixed asset and/or pay for objects that are not included in the normal operational expenses of the company.
+- (1) CEO is authorised to make approval on daily expenditure in accordance with the expenditure and staff employees hiring budgets as approved by the Board of Directors.
+Besides, CEO can handle the expenses under contractual obligations which are binding the company to government agencies and outsider individuals, or as required by law. - (2) CEO is authorized to purchase/hire outsiders to make a fixed asset and/or pay for objects that are not included in the normal operational expenses of the company.
 The expenditure must be within the budget approved by the Board of Directors with an amount not exceeding 200,000 baht per order or per transaction.

-3. CEO has authority to take on a loan to expend in the company's operation.
+- (3) CEO has authority to take on a loan to expend in the Company's operation.
 The loan amount must be within the limits and under the terms and conditions as approved by the Board.
-And in the case of using the assets of the company to guarantee the loan, CEO must seek approval from the Board every time prior to loan procession.
-Exception is provided for the following items which are considered normal and CEO has authority to approve in all cases.

-3.1 Open Letter of Credits (L/C), Trust Receipt and Shipping Guarantee for procurement / outsourcing of work from overseas enterprises.

-3.2 Preparation of financial guarantees for commercial banks and/or financial institutions as collateral for the fulfillment of contractual obligations which are binding the company to government agencies and other outsider individuals.

-3.3 Contracts to hedge foreign currency such as the Forward Exchange Contracts, etc. only for cases that the company has agreements or obligations that must be paid or pay in foreign currencies.

-4. CEO has authority to approve for employees to borrow cash as a margin to carry out the following taks beneath the company's operation:

-4.1 Expenses as bound by contractual obligations, or as required by law or approved by the Board to borrow cash to use according to actual payment, such as costs on real estate, electricity and other utilities, and taxation etc.

-4.2 Other expenses in addition to the above 4.1 can be approved at a time or a list of up to one million baht.

-5. CEO has authority to approve for amortization and disposal of damaged / outdated / discontinued to use property.
-The amortized and sold property must have a cost or purchase price of up to 100,000 baht and a net book value of up to 10,000 baht within one month, and the combination required the acquisition at a cost less than one million baht.

-6. CEO has authority to reserve provisions and write-offs of the company up to 50,000 baht at a time and/or by not more than one million baht in the past one fiscal year.
-CEO must report the matter to the Board once every other month.
+And in the case of using the assets of the Company to guarantee the loan, CEO must seek approval from the Board every time prior to loan procession.
+Exception is provided for the following items which are considered normal and CEO has authority to approve in all cases. - (a) Open Letter of Credits (L/C), Trust Receipt and Shipping Guarantee for procurement / outsourcing of work from overseas enterprises. - (b) Preparation of financial guarantees for commercial banks and/or financial institutions as collateral for the fulfillment of contractual obligations which are binding the company to government agencies and other outsider individuals. - (c) Contracts to hedge foreign currency such as the Forward Exchange Contracts, etc. only for cases that the company has agreements or obligations that must be paid or pay in foreign currencies. - (4) CEO has authority to approve for employees to borrow cash as a margin to carry out the following tasks beneath the company's operation: - (a) Expenses as bound by contractual obligations, or as required by law or approved by the Board to borrow cash to use according to actual payment, such as costs on real estate, electricity and other utilities, and taxation etc. - (b) Other expenses in addition to the above (a) can be approved at a time or a list of up to one million baht. - (5) CEO has authority to set provision and/or write off bad debt of the Company at not more than Baht 50,000 each time or per item during each financial year, and not exceeding Baht 1,000,000 overall in the financial year, and report the matter to the Board of Directors once every quarter. - (6) CEO has authority to sell and write off inventory and/or damaged of lost assets, and/or make compensation at not more than Baht 50,000 each time and not more than Baht 1,000,000 overall in the financial year, and report the matter to the Board of Directors once every quarter. - (7) CEO has authority to set aside reserve for depreciation of every type of asset, and/or outdated or deteriorated inventories in accordance with relevant accounting standards, and report the matter to the Board of Directors at the earliest opportunity.